purduesigbots/pros-doxygen-docs/docs/tutorials/index.md

 ## General Tutorials

-If you're still new to writing software or PROS, and looking for additional information beyond our [Getting Started](../getting-started/index.html) guides, the **General Tutorials** are a great resource for topics like debugging and the PROS project structure.
+If you're still new to writing software or PROS, and looking for additional information beyond our \ref getting-started guides, the **General Tutorials** are a great resource for topics like debugging and the PROS project structure.